CanDIG/candig.github.io/_pages/releases/candig_chord_genomics_data_management.md

 				      ###

-CanDIG is a project funded by the CFI Cyberinfrastructure Infrastructure and connects sites at McGill University, Hospital for Sick Children, UHN Princess Margaret Cancer Centre, Canada's Michael Smith Genome Sciences Centre, Jewish General Hospital and Université de Sherbrooke.
+CanDIG is a project building a health genomics platform for national-scale, federated analyses over locally controlled private data sets.
+It is funded by the CFI Cyberinfrastructure program and connects sites at McGill University, Hospital for Sick Children, UHN Princess Margaret Cancer Centre, Canada's Michael Smith Genome Sciences Centre, Jewish General Hospital and Université de Sherbrooke.
 It is also a collaboration with Genome Canada, Compute Canada and CANARIE.